[Complete Code] GUI Calculator in Python using PyQT4

 label.setText("Output: "+str(num1 * num2))

 That’s it.
-If you take the other programming languages, it is not so much easy to create GUI, but the Python does it with ease.
+If you take the other programming languages, it is not so easy to create a GUI, but Python does it with ease.

 Now here it is you are looking for…